theweiweiway/flutter_dddbaf/README.md

 #### Navigation

-This project comes with a bottom navigation bar and 2 navigation stacks.
-This is a custom implementation of a bottom navigation bar that doesn't use the BottomNavigationBar widget, which allows for more customization over the bottom navbar in terms of appearance and behaviour.
+This project comes with a bottom navigation bar that has 2 navigation stacks (Search stack, and Account stack).
+This is a custom implementation of a bottom navigation bar that doesn't use the Material BottomNavigationBar widget, which allows for more customization over the bottom navbar in terms of appearance and behaviour.

 All relevant code for the bottom navigation bar is in `presentation/widgets/core/navigation`

 Nested navigators are used to handle each separate navigation stack.
 Nested navigators may be found in `presentation/navigation/auth/auth_navigator.dart` and are responsible for:

-- providing an `ExtendedNavigator` widget which builds all the necessary routes for that stack via `auto_route`
+- providing an `ExtendedNavigator` widget which builds all the necessary routes for that stack via the `auto_route` library
 - providing all blocs and cubits required for that navigations stack

 In order to show the appropriate navigation stack in the app, an `IndexedStack` widget is used in conjunction with the Navigation Cubit (`application/navigation/navigation/cubit`).
 The file that handles which navigation stack is acutally being shown is in `presentation/app.dart`.
 In this navigation setup, we gain the following advantages: